FREQUENTLY ASKED QUESTIONS

 No. As a licensed clinical social worker, I cannot prescribe medication for you.
 I am knowledgeable in various types of psychopharmacology and can provide general education, but I cannot offer specific recommendations.
-It is important to see a psychiatrist (vs. a primary medical doctor) for a medication evaluation.
+It is important to see a psychiatrist for a medication evaluation.
 I will assist with referrals if that seems an appropriate step.
 If you're already taking medication, I will gladly work collaboratively with your psychiatrist to ensure you receive the best care possible.

 What is the Patients First law in Massachusetts?

 On January 1, 2021, Governor Baker signed An Act Promoting a Resilient Health Care System that Puts Patients First (“Patients First”) into law which makes significant changes to the state’s healthcare laws.
 The law requires health care providers to tell patients how much patients will pay for planned hospital stays, medical procedures, health care services, and referrals – based on the patient’s specific health insurance plan.
 Please note that Dr. Cheung does not bill insurance companies directly and is not part of any networks.
 You can review the notice of rights available to you as a patient along with more detailed information on the Mass.gov website,